Werner Vogels Hands Out Newspapers at His Final Re:Invent Keynote. The Man Who Built the Cloud Isn't Done Teaching.

 The Man From Amsterdam

-One detail about Vogels.
-He did not get a driver's license until age 28.
-Growing up in Amsterdam, he did not need one.
+One detail about Vogels: he didn't get a driver's license until age 28.
+Growing up in Amsterdam, he didn't need one.
 Bicycle.
 Tram.
 Train.
 That was transportation.

 The detail illuminates his worldview.
 He comes from somewhere public infrastructure works, where cars are optional, where density enables efficiency.
 When he criticizes American assumptions baked into AI models, he speaks from outside the American frame.

-"If Elon is right, tunnels are the answer," Vogels muses about urban transportation.
+"If Elon is right, tunnels are the answer," Vogels mused about urban transportation in our conversation.
 "Others think flying taxis will work.
 Next month in Dubai, the first ones launch.
-350 dirhams, about 90 euros, from the airport to Dubai Marina."
+350 dirhams—about 90 euros—from the airport to Dubai Marina."

-He runs the comparison.
+He ran the comparison.
 Driving that route: ninety minutes.
 Flying: a few minutes.
 Worth 400 dirhams?

-But his instinct pulls elsewhere.
+But his instinct pulled elsewhere.
 "I'd solve it with better public transportation.
 Because I'm from Amsterdam."

 The city shaped the engineer.
 The engineer shaped the cloud.
 The cloud shapes everything.